zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![](./images/capturenosql.png)

 7. Click 'Insert row'.
 This opens up a new window.
-This time, choose Advanced Json Input.
+This time, choose 'Advanced JSON Input'.

-  Copy/Paste the json Baggage document below in JSON input text box.
-Because this Json document is complex, it is easiest to copy/paste into the field.
+  Copy/Paste the JSON Baggage document below in the 'JSON input' text box.
+Because this JSON document is complex, it is easiest to copy/paste into the field.
 However, you could have typed it all in.

     ````
     <copy>